beezwax/fmslogs/README.md

 Remove any output from the end of the line that would cause a line wrap for the current screen width.

 ### -V, --version
-Print version and contact information for fmslogs command.
+Print version and contact information for fmslogs command and FileMaker Server components.